cardillan/mindcode/README.markdown

 1. Download and install [Eclipse Temurin version 17](https://adoptium.net/temurin/releases/?version=17).
 2. Download `mindcode.jar` from the [releases page](https://github.com/cardillan/mindcode/releases) and place it in a directory on your computer.
-3. To run the command line compiler, use `java.exe --enable-preview -jar mindcode.jar <arguments>`.
+3. To run the command line compiler, use `java.exe -jar mindcode.jar <arguments>`.
 Provide full paths to the `java.exe` file from the Eclipse Temurin installation created in the first step, and to the `mindcode.jar` file downloaded in the second step. `<arguments>` are the command line arguments passed to the mindcode compiler.